 (7) I am familiar with the academic process, I am analytical & organised;

 (8) As a maths graduate, I appreciate the value & pitfalls of statistics;

 (9) I have had the time and financial resources to work for nothing;

 (10) I have the strength of character to persevere regardless of any opposition.

-I hope that my work will be an inspiration to others to ensure that our understanding of sexuality is based on behaviours and biological precedents rather than what people hope to be true.
+I hope that my work will inspire others to ensure that our understanding of sexuality is based on behaviours and biological precedents rather than on what people hope for.
 It is vitally important, amid all the fiction and pornography, that thinking adults can find a reliable source of reputable sex education.
-Perhaps in future professionals in the fields of medicine and sexual health will be motivated to contribute to a database of true sexual knowledge.
+Perhaps in future professionals in the fields of medicine and sexual health will be motivated to contribute to true sexual knowledge.